lab1092/blender-manual_ja/manual/physics/particles/physics/boids.rst

 therefore the sequence of the Behaviour settings is very important.
 In certain situations only the first three parameter are evaluated.

-To view the subpanel to the right, add a :guilabel:`Particle System` of type :guilabel:`Emitter` and look in the middle area of the :guilabel:`Particle System` tab.
+To view the subpanel to the right, add a *Particle System* of type *Emitter* and look in the middle area of the *Particle System* tab.

 Physics